TheJupiterDev/KoreUI/README.md

 ## 🙌 Credits

-Built with ❤️ using PySide6, JSON Schema, and caffeine.
+Built using PySide6, JSON Schema, and caffeine.
+And maybe a little AI.